mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

 * [3.2]{.pnum} the expression `submdspan_mapping(m, invalid_slices...)` is ill-formed, and

-* [3.3]{.pnum} the following expressions are well-formed and have the specified semantics.
+* [3.3]{.pnum} the following expression is well-formed and has the specified semantics.

 ```
 submdspan_mapping(m, valid_slices...)